psycopg/psycopg/docs/advanced/pool.rst

 for instance to connect to more than one database or to provide separate read-only and read/write connections.

-Once a pool is instantiated, the constructor returns immediately, while the background workers try to create the required number of connections to fill the pool.
+When a pool is instantiated, the constructor returns immediately.
+It is then required to open it to start the background workers that will try to create the required number of connections to fill the pool.
 If your application is misconfigured, or the network is down, it means that the pool will be available but threads requesting a connection will fail with a `PoolTimeout` after the `~ConnectionPool.connection()` timeout is expired.
-If this behaviour is not desirable you should call the `~ConnectionPool.wait()` method after creating the pool, which will block until the pool is full or will throw a `PoolTimeout` if the pool isn't ready within an allocated time.
+If this behaviour is not desirable you should call the `~ConnectionPool.wait()` method after opening the pool, which will block until the pool is full or will throw a `PoolTimeout` if the pool isn't ready within an allocated time.

 The pool background workers create connections according to the parameters *conninfo*, *kwargs*, and *connection_class* passed to `ConnectionPool`